Uzair-Arif/CurrencyConverterAPI/README.md

 The API implements security and performance features like **JWT authentication**, **rate-limiting**, **caching**, **retry policies**, and **structured logging**.
 It is designed with **Clean Architecture principles** to ensure scalability and maintainability.
 The API integrates external services (e.g., Frankfurter API for exchange rates) and is configured for future enhancements, including **CI/CD deployment readiness** and **AWS scaling considerations**.

+Additionally, the API uses the **Factory Design Pattern** to support the integration of future exchange rate providers with minimal changes to the existing codebase.

 ## Features

 1. **Retrieve Latest Exchange Rates**: Fetch the latest exchange rates for a specified base currency.